Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/xgpl_src/IsoAgLib/comm/SystemMgmt/readme.txt

   *
   * @section SystemMgmtAddressClaim Address Claim of Local Device
   * All address claim variants have in common, that they require a pointer to a
-  * variable of type GetyPos_c which defines the device type
+  * variable of type DevKey_c which defines the device type
   * of the own device.
 This way the IsoAgLib can adapt the
   * device instance number, if the initial device instance number
   * is already used, so that an alternaticve free number has to be chosen.